capistrano/capistrano/DEVELOPMENT.md

 * writing code (no contribution is too small!)
 * reviewing pull requests and suggesting improvements
 * reporting bugs or suggesting new features (see [CONTRIBUTING.md][])

+## Contributing documentation

+Improvements and additions to Capistrano's documentation are very much appreciated.
+The official documention is stored in the `docs/` directory as Markdown files.
+These files are used to automatically generate the [capistranorb.com](http://capistranorb.com/) website, which is hosted by GitHub Pages.
+Feel free to make changes to this documentation as you see fit.
+Before opening a pull request, make sure your documentation renders correctly by previewing the website in your local environment.
+Refer to [docs/README.md][] for instructions.

 ## Setting up your development environment